-- To arrange an inspection, call the city's 24/7 inspection request line at (727) 363-9240.
+- To arrange an inspection, go here SPB Online Inspections , and fill out the online request.
 Inspections requested before 3 p.m will usually be made the following business day.

 - Be sure to have the yellow inspection placard and the approved set of plans available in a conspicuous place for the inspector.

 To contact our inspectors, call (727) 363-9277 or visit our office during normal business hours.
 It is usually best to make an appointment.